 This is part of a series of articles, describing each of the 66 books of the Bible and how it relates to the one overall story of God’s relationship with man.
-The story is examined in terms of the eight recurring themes below.
+The story is examined in terms of the five recurring themes below.
 The series cover page can be reached here.

 The book of Numbers is traditionally considered to have been written by Moses.